Get outdoors this winter with eyes wide open!

 Look DOWN to check what's poking out through the snow.

 Many plants leave their skeletons with seed pods behind for you to find them in winter.
 Thistles with their prickles, goldenrods with bulging galls on their stems, Queen Anne’s lace with their birds-nest tops, and wild mustard with its see-through seed pods, some looking like mini Christmas trees!
-Burdocks’ burrs and beggar-ticks’ seeds might find your woolly mittens and hat!
-You might also spot mullein with its tall spears of loaded seed heads so loved by winter birds or milkweed with its empty seed pods that remind us of the monarchs that have flown south.
-And, in ditches, look for the cigar-shaped seed heads of the cattail, a plant increasingly threatened by the aggressive Invasive Phragmites with its large dense seedhead flags, and teasels with their prickly tops that were once used to tease wool to a soft finish.
+Burdock burrs and beggar-tick seeds might find your woolly mittens and hat!
+You might also spot mullein with its tall spears of loaded seed heads, so loved by winter birds, or milkweed with its empty seed pods that remind us of the monarchs that have flown south.
+And, in ditches, look for the cigar-shaped seed heads of the cattail, a plant increasingly threatened by aggressive invasive Phragmites with its large dense seed head flags, and teasels with their prickly tops that were once used to tease wool to a soft finish.

 Then look even LOWER for tracks of wildlife still active in winter.

-The three-toed triangular tracks of birds are perhaps the easiest to spot.
-See if you can spot these tracks also!
+The three-toed triangular tracks of birds are perhaps the easiest to spot, but see if you can spot these tracks also:

 Deer and caribou: two-toed tracks